 The graph box command can be used to produce a boxplot which can help you examine the distribution of mpg.
-If mpg were normal, the line (the median) would be in the middle of the box (the 25th and 75th percentiles, Q1 and Q3) and the ends of the whiskers (the upper and lower adjacent values, which are the most extreme values which within Q3+1.5(Q3-Q1) and Q1-1.5*(Q3-Q1), respectively) would be equidistant from the box.
+If mpg were normally distributed, the line (the median) would be in the middle of the box (the 25th and 75th percentiles, Q1 and Q3) and the ends of the whiskers (the upper and lower adjacent values, which are the most extreme values within Q3+1.5(Q3-Q1) and Q1-1.5*(Q3-Q1), respectively) would be equidistant from the box.
 The boxplot for mpg shows positive skew.
-The median is pulled to the low end of the box, and the 95th percentile is stretched out away from the box.
+The median is pulled to the low end of the box.

 graph box mpg

-The boxplot can be done separately for foreign and domestic cars using the by( ) option.
+The boxplot can be done separately for foreign and domestic cars using the by( ) or over( ) option.

 graph box mpg, by(foreign)